web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 ## **Dependencies**
 - check the dependencies, more dependencies means more risk of security vulnerabilities and more risk of network code that can leak your IP or personal data
 - read terms and conditions of every third party dependency, its licenses and what network calls are made by simply adding the library to the project even when not being used
+- Audit libraries in use
+- Do they have a third-party audit?
+- What's the reputation behind the library team?
+- What's the reputation behind security audit company?

 _Tools_: [npmgraph](npmgraph.js.org), [depcheck](https://www.npmjs.com/package/depcheck)

+_How to score_

+**Dependencies footprint**
+- TBD number of depencencies (+): the less the better the best privacy
+- TBD number of depencencies (-): the more the worst for privacy

 **example**: Rabby - 1150 dependencies, Metamask - 720, Brume - 50 [link](https://twitter.com/hazae41/status/1750478720140280259)